nueverest/vue_flask/readme.md

 - Setup a File Watcher for YUI CSS https://www.jetbrains.com/help/pycharm/2016.3/minifying-css.html
 - Configuring File Watcher output path http://stackoverflow.com/a/36038914/1783439

-# Setup node-zopfli to compress combined CSS and JS files
+# Setup node-zopfli to compress combined CSS and JS files for Production
 - Zopfli Compresses gzip files 5% better than gzip.
 To achieve the 5% it takes 100x longer than gzip.
 That is fine for us since we are not doing on-the-fly or just-in-time compression. https://www.npmjs.com/package/node-zopfli
 - Requires Python 2.7 and either GCC (Unix) or Visual Studio Express (Windows)
 - To install `gcc` on Windows via MinGW use this https://yichaoou.github.io/tutorials/software/2016/06/28/git-bash-install-gcc